mendix/docs/content/best-practices/architecture/performance/plan-design-high-volume.md

 ## 4 Microservice Architecture

 Another good way to manage scale is to divide processing into more components.
-One can build a Core enterprise system as a set of separate functional microservices that cooperate and can be scaled separately.
-It splits the load and allows optimizing the size per functional area.
+One can build a core enterprise system as a set of separate functional microservices that cooperate and can be scaled separately.
+This splits the load and allows for optimizing the size per functional area.

-A good Microservice Architecture improves on agility, ease of deployments and separation of concerns which makes it a very attractive way to build large systems.
+A good microservice architecture improves on agility, ease of deployments, and separation of concerns.
+This makes it a very attractive way to build large systems.

-E.g. there could be a Dashboard App as a landing page, where users log in via SSO, where master data is imported and distributed, and where workflow is managed, while each specific phase of the business process gets a specific App.
+An example here is a dashboard app use as a landing page.
+Users log in via SSO, master data is imported and distributed, and workflows can be managed while each specific phase of the business process gets another specific app.

 ## 5 Geo-Scaling Architecture